jozech/flash-to-ambient/README.md

 ![Screenshot](imgs/generator-model.png)

 The architecture has two CNNs, the generator, generates synthetic ambient images, and the discriminator network classifies if their input images are authentic.
-The generator network has as an encoder part all the convolutional layers of the [VGG-16](https://arxiv.org/abs/1409.1556) architecture pre-trained on ImageNet, and decoder part is a simetric respect to the encoder.
+The generator network has as an encoder part all the convolutional layers of the [VGG-16](https://arxiv.org/abs/1409.1556) architecture pre-trained on ImageNet, and decoder part is symmetric respect to the encoder.
 The generator models the translation from flash images to synthetic ambient images.
-Ambient images from the training set is classified by the discriminator as a real, while the synthetic ambient image is classified by the discriminator as a fake.
+Ambient images from the training set are classified by the discriminator as a real, while the synthetic ambient image is classified by the discriminator as a fake.
 The discriminator is based on Isola et al. in the [pix2pix](https://arxiv.org/abs/1611.07004) framework.

 ## Qualitative results